MCP HubMCP Hub

 cd quick-mcp-example

-Follow the instructions in MCP_setup.ipynb to create the vector database.
+Follow the instructions in MCP_setup.ipynb to create the vector database and embed a PDF into it.

-3. Create a Virtual Environment and Install Packages
+1. Create the Virtual Environment and Install Packages

 # Using uv (recommended)